bendsley/Network-Diagnostics-PowerShell/README.md

-# Network-Diagnostics-PowerShell
+# System-Diagnostics-PowerShell
-Network Diagnostics PowerShell script
+System Diagnostics PowerShell script

 VERSION:

+0.0 - Changed to System Diagnotic Tool so that I can pull more informatino about a user and machine.

 0.2 - added the ability to use external DNS server(s) or the local DNS server(s).